francoisdevlin/config-expressions/README.md

 This will match anything ending with `.c`, such as `a.b.c`, `b.c`, or even `c`.
 The pattern is greedy, so it will also match `a.b.c.c`

 # Testing the format
 The tests are centered around stdin & stdout, in order to ensure equivalence across multiple implementations.
-You can see the values in the `test-data` directory
+You can see the values in the `examples` directory